LuisLechugaRuiz/democratic_agent/README.md

 We're on a mission to build an empowering ecosystem, a library that's the gateway to breakthroughs once deemed as mere fiction.

-Join the convo on our new Discord—discuss, connect, and collaborate with fellow pioneers.
+Join the conversation on our new Discord—discuss, connect, and collaborate with fellow pioneers.

 The future's knocking, and it's high time everyone gets a slice.
 Thanks for joining us on this incredible journey. 💖